 The preschool program at The School in Rose Valley (SRV) is play-based.
 People learn from experience – from touching, manipulating, exploring, discovering, failing and succeeding – and play is the most natural vehicle for early experiential learning.
 The work of young children is to learn about themselves and the world as they play.
 The work of early childhood teachers and schools is to provide children with the necessary ingredients for play (time, space, materials and playmates), and to nurture and facilitate their play and learning.

 As the children play at SRV, teachers support them in trying new activities, seeing what happens when they put these things together, or use that tool.
-Teachers nurture children’s pretend and narrative play (being puppies or playing “house”), which are critical activities for learning to socialize with peers, developing language and early literacy skills.
+Teachers nurture children’s pretend and narrative play, which are critical activities for learning to socialize with peers, developing language and early literacy skills.
 They notice children’s interests and inclinations, ask timely questions, offer achievable challenges, and encourage the children to problem-solve and reflect.

 The SRV preschool program is also designed to support children’s development of emotional and social skills.
 Learning to get along with others is not only a critical skill for well-being and successful relationships; it also profoundly impacts a child’s ability to learn in school.
 Consider the importance of learning to wait, to listen, and to handle one’s feelings appropriately.

 Young preschoolers are just beginning to take their first halting steps from babyhood, when their focus is exclusively on themselves and their needs and they are completely dependent on parents, towards being more independent members of a group.
 Sharing and taking turns are two of the earliest skills that young children have to learn and practice.
 As they become more conscious of and interested in engaging in the world of peers, they must learn and practice skills such as joining in, asserting themselves, cooperating, and beginning to see another person’s perspective.